Aviation in Puerto Rico: History of aviation in Puerto Rico

 Pan Am used Isla Verde airport as a hub; starting in 1969, Puerto Rico's unofficial flag carrier, Prinair, also used that airport as a hub, until it ceased operations in 1984.
 Prinair had started flying initially from Ponce Airport during 1966; it has restarted operations twice since it ceased flying in 1984 and as of 2022 was flying from Rafael Hernandez Airport in Aguadilla.
 Other airlines that have used Luis Muñoz Marin International airport as a hub include Eastern Airlines, American Airlines, JetBlue, Caribair, Aeronaves de Puerto Rico, Trans Caribbean Airways, Oceanair, Diaz Aviation (also known as Air Puerto Rico and by other names) and TWA.

 Meanwhile, one year after Isla Verde Airport was inaugurated in the northern city of San Juan, to the south, at Puerto Rico's second largest city, the city of Ponce, Mercedita Airport was inaugurated in 1955.
 Mercedita airport became an international airport in 1990.

 In 1983, Eastern Airlines opened a major terminal at Luis Muñoz Marin International Airport which it would use as a major operations center for Eastern's and Eastern Metro Express Airlines' operations from Puerto Rico to the United States and some Caribbean nations, and to domestic destinations in Puerto Rico.
 In 1987, American Airlines would obtain that terminal from Eastern and American and American Eagle Airlines used the terminal in the same role as Eastern had before.

 During the early 1990s, a group of enthusiasts dedicated themselves to find one of Delta Airlines's five original DC-3s to restore it to flying conditions and found one, Delta Ship 41, (the airline's second DC-3) in Puerto Rico flying for Diaz Aviation (under the name Air Puerto Rico).
 Delta bought the airplane back and it was returned to the airline in June 1993.
 During 2018, Delta celebrated its 65th year of non-stop services to Puerto Rico, which had become the Latin American spot that had received Delta services non-stop for the longest time in the airline's history.

+In February 2025, Governor Jennifer Gonzalez-Colón announced a request by the government of Puerto Rico for a permanent exemption from air cabotage laws in Puerto Rico.